stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/00_Unit_Testing.md

-title: Unit and Integration Testing
+title: Unit and integration testing
 summary: Test models, database logic and your object methods.

-# Unit and Integration Testing
+# Unit and integration testing

-A Unit Test is an automated piece of code that invokes a unit of work in the application and then checks the behavior to ensure that it works as it should.
+A Unit Test is an automated piece of code that invokes a unit of work in the application and then checks the behaviour to ensure that it works as it should.
 A simple example would be to test the result of a PHP method.

 **mysite/code/Page.php**